drunner/drunner/README.md

 ## Status

-The previous version of dRunner has proven reliable in light production use.
-This version is a major rewrite and has limited testing.
+This stable version of dRunner has proven reliable in light production use.

 ## Overview